NAIST-SE/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Please add your favorite underated Anime to the list

-# List of place
+# Anime Contest
+- Parasite
+-
+-
-- mamemame saisai
+-
-- Gusto
+-